SergtoUn/Project/README.md

 5. **get_data.py** - this file was used prior to all the work with the project.
 Its main idea is to create the staging tables in S3.
 Generally these tables were created from API responses;
 6. **log_setup.py** - this small file is used only to set the logging parameters;
 7. **dwh.cfg** - config file that contains the necessary information to connect with  S3, create the cluster, get permissions and roles etc.
+8. **update_data.py** - the file run periodically in order to update the data.
+It requires changes in EPOCH_DATE set
-8. logfile.log - this file is not included in GitHub version of the project.
+9. logfile.log - this file is not included in GitHub version of the project.
 The file is used to log all the information during project's execution.

 ## Steps to run